 Takeaway:

-Q: Can landscaping fix a weak lot experience in Ladera Ranch?
+Q: Can landscaping change how buyers value a lot in Ladera Ranch?

 Example: